 - My alphas were not only super encouraging, they were extremely helpful.
 With what they told me they did and didn’t like about the previous chapter, I had in mind to improve as I wrote the next one.
 You guys know who you are; thank you! <3

 A hand flies to my shoulder to keep me from taking a step, and I grit my teeth to keep a gasp from escaping.
 I glance at the hand on my shoulder and relax when I see shuko gloves.

 - My writing soundtrack is almost entirely made up of instrumentals to a ton of NF‘s songs.
-I posted this post lamenting over the fact NF had all these incredible songs that set the mood of my book but had lightning-fast lyrics I had to combat.
+I posted this post lamenting over the fact NF had all these songs that set the mood of my book… with lightning-fast lyrics I had to combat.
 But then I discovered people made instrumental covers of his songs on YouTube and it was Heaven on earth.

 Perhaps I can get out of helping the murder but still watch their backs.

-- I struggled a lot with the natural flow of my writing since I’m trying to implement everything I’ve studied over the past five months about motivation-reaction units, action beats, and showing vs. telling into my writing.
-I struggled the most with character voice; my two POV characters think the same way, they just have different thoughts.
+- I struggled the most with character voice; my two POV characters think the same way, they just have different thoughts.
 Which I realize makes no sense.

 What I’ve Learned and Will Do for Next Week:

 - My writing time took up over half of my free time in the day, but there’s no way I’m slowing it down, so I’m going to wake up at 4 each morning and knock out as much as I can before starting my day. >:)

 I run my hands along the floor where the cell bars are ground into the dirt, save for the door.
 “And what are you here for?”